Swiftea/Crawler/README.md

     cd Crawler
     git checkout develop

-Then, do work and commit your changes.
+Then, do your work and commit your changes.
 Finally, make a pull request.

 ### Commit conventions :